Rohan-Kumar007/DoodleJump/README.md

 This is a project that I was making as I learned Python3.
-Using the Pygame library and with the help of online resources (YT @codewithruss, Stackoverflow, and W3school) I was able to create 'Doodle Jump'.
+Using the Pygame library and with the help of online resources, (YT videos Russ, Stackoverflow, and W3school), I was able to create 'Doodle Jump'.
 I wanted to re-program this game as it was a game that I played often as a child.
+It involves a simple character bouncing based off the platforms and continues to move upwards as long as there is a platform in contanct before the next jump, these platforms are randomly generated before the game begins and as the game proceeds further.
+Once a certain score has been achieved, the game will deploy horizontally moving platforms which are also radomly generated as the game proceeds further.

 Game Play: